-73. The village and its conservation area contain a relatively large number of buildings and spaces that must be protected from harmful development.
-Although this policy enables creative design and should not be interpreted to imply stylistic imitation, it is essential that development be based on an analysis of the local context and be informed by that analysis.

-- 74. Development that impinges on the open character of village streets, the churchyard, village green or landscape setting of the pond would be harmful to the historic character of the parish, so contrary to the policy. - 75.
+- 72. The village and its conservation area contain a relatively large number of buildings and spaces that must be protected from harmful development.
+Although this policy enables creative design and should not be interpreted to imply stylistic imitation, it is essential that development be based on an analysis of the local context and be informed by that analysis. - 73.
+Development that impinges on the open character of village streets, the churchyard, village green or landscape setting of the pond would be harmful to the historic character of the parish, so contrary to the policy. - 74.
 A note on the building characteristics used in the village is given in the Village Design Statement and this should be adhered to throughout the Parish.
-Of particular note, the garth style of layout in the centre of the village must be respected. - 76.
-Valuable heritage also exists in other forms within the Parish.
+Of particular note, the garth style of layout in the centre of the village must be respected.
+The final part of the policy identifies the series of unlisted properties in the village as non-designated heritage assets.

+75. Valuable heritage also exists in other forms within the Parish.
 Hidden away on a large flat field east of Outgang Lane on the edge of the Parish boundary is some more recent heritage in the form of a World War 1 landing ground for the No 76 (Home Defence) Squadron, stationed to intercept German Zeppelin raiders over York.
 The unit had a complement of 6 or 7 airplanes for night patrols.

-A: The Villa; B: Lilac Tree House and Lilac Tree Cottage; C; The Bay Horse; D: South View; E: Murton Hall; F: Jasmine Cottage; G: Cherry Tree House; H: Pear Tree Farm House; I: Public Right of Way 11 leading to Public Right of Way, 10.
+A: The Villa; B: Lilac Tree House and Lilac Tree Cottage; C: The Bay Horse; D: South View; E: Murton Hall; F: Jasmine Cottage; G: Cherry Tree House; H: Pear Tree Farm House; I: Public Right of Way 11 leading to Public Right of Way, 10.
 Main Street, Murton.